 Photo credit: Olympic Peninsula Visitors Bureau

-This roaring waterfall, sometimes partially frozen in the deep winter, cascades nearly 100 feet into a narrow basin.
+This roaring waterfall, sometimes partially frozen in the deep winter, cascades nearly 100 feet into a narrow basin in Olympic National Park.
 Check out the falls from a terracing loop trail with both upper and lower viewpoints.
 The densely forested trail — shrouded in old conifers with an understory of ferns — can be accessed from the Storm King Ranger Station, as well as the historic Lake Crescent Lodge.
 With minimal elevation gain, this waterfall is a great choice for families.

 See Also: Family Friendly Winter Hikes